 Although some of the content is entirely royalty-free, the best samples are, naturally, paid.
 These samples usually come in various forms of packages, designed either for a specific instrument or a certain music genre.

-Another nice thing that this website offers is W.A.
+Another nice thing that this website offers is the W.A.
 Production Puncher plugin, which allows you to edit samples in many ways.
 The plugin is easy to use.
 Despite having a pretty minimalistic layout, it looks very modern and comes with a lot of useful tools.
-Another great thing about this plugin is that it is very light on CPU.
+Another great thing about this plugin is that it is very light on the CPU.

 10. LiveSchool – Free

 LiveSchool is actually a kind of a school for producers based in Australia.
-It primarily offers various kinds of courses, lessons and similar kind of content.
+It primarily offers various kinds of courses, lessons, and similar kinds of content.
 Interestingly, there is also a fine base of drum samples you can download for free.
 The sign-up process is a little bit complicated, but once you’re done with it, you get easy access to the samples.

 As you can see, there is a fine number of websites where you can get quality drum samples.
 Keep in mind that most of them are paid, but that doesn’t mean there is no chance to get high-quality audio that is also royalty-free.
 It may require a lot of digging, but nothing seems hard when you’re on a tight budget.

 Moreover, many of them also offer various kinds of loop stations, which allow you to edit samples before they even get to your workstation.
 This is highly beneficial in many ways and can have a highly positive impact on your workflow.

 So, that’s our round-up of some of the best websites to get your drum samples from.
 Every producer is different; you may prefer to work with individual sample packs, cloud-based sample libraries, or use drum plugins such as Superior Drummer.

-Whatever your preference or budget, this article should has something for just about everyone.
+Whatever your preference or budget, this article should have something for just about everyone.